 In 2010, Gaudet and his partner Sharon Gibson established ‘G-G’s Gallery & Gifts’ as an addition to their residence at the Resort Village of Manitou Beach.

 This seasonal business has been very successful as it taps into the well-established tourist trade that has been an economic and cultural staple of the Resort Village for generations.
-G-G’s Gallery & Gifts offers the public a ‘living portfolio’ where they can meet the artist, see his original artwork on display and view his extensive portfolio of mural commissions all in one visit.
+G-G’s Gallery & Gifts offers the public a ‘living portfolio’ where they can meet the artist, see his and Sharon Gibson’s original artwork on display and view his extensive portfolio of mural commissions all in one visit.
 Please visit Gaudet’s ‘Art Blog’ to stay abreast of his latest paintings and design projects.

 Click on the pictures below for an enlargement / slideshow.

 Manitou Reflections Project: Michael’s early design concept went on to secure 50% funding from Canada Heritage to create the installation at Manitou Beach.
 He is working with two local artists in collaboration: Darrell Baschak and Robert Thibeault.
 The project is scheduled to be unveiled July 1, 2021.